NicoHerbig/MMPE/README.md

     ![Gesture Sensitivity](/assets/imgs/midairGestureSensitivity.png)

 ## Notes regarding quality estimation functionality <a name="quality-estimation"></a>
+Note: This feature is based on the Master’s thesis “ImpoWord MTQE: Impact of Word-Level Machine Translation Quality Estimation on Post-Editing Effort” by Raksha Shenoy, and the corresponding EMNLP 2021 paper "Investigating the Helpfulness of Word-Level Quality Estimation for Post-Editing Machine Translation Output".

 We explored word-level quality estimation to support the post-editing process.
 Since this project focuses on the front-end, we do not include a real QE system here, but use existing QE tools to create word-level annotations.
 If you want to use our word-level QE visualizations, use a QE system to generate an array per sentence defining which words are probably correct/incorrect.